 Barley – barley and other oats were more commonly grown in wet and cold areas.
 England is a good example and I have my own medieval barley bread recipe which uses ale and honey!
 Poor harvests were commonplace in medieval times.
 Therefore, there was often a shortage of grain.
 Accordingly, poor people had to supplement the little grain they had with other ingredients.
 They added things like peas, beans and even acorns in order to bake an edible bread.
 It provided little sustenance but it was the cheapest option and all they could afford.

-Types Of Bread
+Types Of Medieval Bread

-cocket – a cheaper, white bread
+cocket – a cheaper, harder bread like a cracker

 cheat – wholewheat with the bran removed